lvcabral/Prince-of-Persia-Roku/README.md

 I started this project, in Februrary of 2016, as a programming excercise while I was learning more about Roku Brightscript 2D gamming API.

 This port was made using the [HTML5 version](https://github.com/ultrabolido/PrinceJS) (developed by @ultrabolido) as a starting point, and the original [Apple II Assembly](https://github.com/jmechner/Prince-of-Persia-Apple-II ) code by Jordan Mechner as a reference for the functionalities.
+I also got a lot of help from the [Prince of Persia Modding Community](http://www.princed.org/), where I could get tools, assets and all my questions answered on the [Forum](http://forum.princed.org/), thanks guys!

 There are two selectable options of sprites, the classic MS-DOS (1990) and Macintosh (1992) versions, all levels and cut scenes are already implemented, the only missing features are the Flip Screen Potion effect (Level 9) and the High Scores screen.
 There are also some known bugs listed at the "issues" section of the repository.